CHowardTsou/twimba/README.md

 Basic function:

--Tweet a new tweet
+- Tweet a new tweet
--Render updated tweetData
+- Render updated tweetData
--color changing when clicking like and retweet icon -Click and show replies
+- color changing when clicking like and retweet icon
+- Click and show replies

 Update function (Stretch goals)

--Add the ability to reply to a specific tweet
+- Add the ability to reply to a specific tweet
--Save tweets, likes and retweets to localStorage -Delete tweets, only can delete tweets by yourself -Darkmode
+- Save tweets, likes and retweets to localStorage
+- Delete tweets, only can delete tweets by yourself
+- Darkmode

 Head over to https://vitejs.dev/ to learn more about using vite
 ## About Scrimba